On the sensitivity of the subspace predictor to behavioral perturbations

 First, we quantify in Theorem \ref{thm:error-bound} the sensitivity of the subspace predictor to behavioral perturbations by deriving an explicit upper bound on the prediction error in terms of the behavioral distance between the ground-truth subspace and its approximation.
 The bound also depends on a quantitative observability property of the system.
-Second, to support this perturbation analysis, we show in Theorem \ref{thm:sp-rotinvar} that the subspace predictor depends only on the subspace spanned by the data matrix, rather than on the particular matrix representation itself.
-In other words, different data libraries spanning the same underlying subspace lead to the same prediction under the same input.
+Second, we provide a data-dependent prediction-error bound whose constants are computable from the estimated subspace in Theorem \ref{thm:one-step-pred-error-known}.
+Thus, our results convert geometric uncertainty certificates into prediction-error certificates.

 The letter is organized as follows: Section \ref{sec:motivation} formalizes the problem of interest.
-Section \ref{sec:error-bound} contains the main results (Theorem \ref{thm:error-bound} and Theorem \ref{thm:sp-rotinvar}).
+Section \ref{sec:error-bound} contains the main results (Theorem \ref{thm:error-bound} and Proposition \ref{thm:sp-rotinvar}).
 Section \ref{sec:numerical} empirically studies the sensitivity of the subspace prediction in terms of the behavioral distance through a numerical case study.